 A sleep study, also known as a polysomnogram, is often requested by the doctor when more conclusive evidence is required to confirm a sleep disorder or to make a diagnosis such as obstructive sleep apnoea.
 Overnight stay at a hospital or sleep centre may be required to carry out sleep studies.
 During the sleep study information including brain activity, eye movement, heart rate, blood pressure and oxygen levels are measured and recorded.
 The data collected is then passed to the doctor for interpretation, diagnosis and treatment plan.

 After a final diagnosis is made a treatment plan is provided depending on the condition.
-We aim to provide patients with as many details as possible regarding their condition and treatment plan.
+We aim to provide patients with as many details as possible regarding their condition and treatment plan and we do aim at invlving them in the decision making process.
 For effective treatment, follow up appointments might be necessary until the symptoms resolve.